 - pigmentation characteristics

-The key will be displayed as a grid, divided into panes or quadrants.
-The top left (L1) quadrant will be used to select features separated by Egg, Yolk Sac Larvae, and Larvae.
+The key is displayed as a grid, divided into four panes or quadrants.
+The top left (L1) quadrant is used to select features separated by Egg, Yolk Sac Larvae, or Larvae.
 The top right (R1) lists the fish families and species.
 The bottom two quadrants are used to show features you have selected and any families discarded during the selection process.
-You can select the + (plus) sign to the left of either features or family to expand the list, selecting a - (minus) sign will close the list.
+If you see a + (plus sign), you can select the + to expand the list, selecting a - (minus) sign will close the list.